Diversity in Asset Management: Research and Practice

 - Every point of exchange in the flow of capital offers an opportunity to consider racial equity — including decision-makers in the investment ecosystem, such as asset managers and consultants.

 - Evidence consistently indicates that funds led by people of color perform the same as their peers.
-Yet the point of view persists that firms are of higher risk, indicating that biases may be driving decisions.
-See this essay by Sherece West Scantlebury of Winthrop Rockefeller Foundation to learn more.
+Yet the point of view persists that firms are of higher risk.
+Thus, stakeholders must regularly address unconscious bias in parallel to conscious efforts to advance racial equity.